Jo-Louise Huq (Ph.D., MBA, CCMP)

 - Even when people agree that change is needed and with the future vision, they may not know how to change their behaviors and ways of working.
 Slow adoption can happen because of many reasons.

 This blog is linked to CCIG: Collaborative Change and Innovation Group (ccigsolutions.com).
-Through CCIG, we support sectors, organizations, and individuals who want to encourage collaborative change and innovation to better address social and organizational challenges.
+I co-founded CCIG with Kathryn York (MBA, CHE, B.Comm) and we support sectors, organizations, and individuals who want to encourage collaborative change and innovation to better address social and organizational challenges.